pingcap/tidb-operator/en/backup-to-gcs.md

 > **Note:**
 >
 > TiDB Operator creates a PVC.
 This PVC is used for both ad-hoc full backup and scheduled full backup.
-The backup data is stored in PV first, and then uploaded to remote storage.
+The backup data is stored in PV first and then uploaded to remote storage.
 If you want to delete this PVC after the backup is completed, you can refer to [Delete Resource](cheat-sheet.md#delete-resources) to delete the backup Pod first, and then delete the PVC.